great-expectations/great_expectations/docs/source/roadmap_changelog.rst

  * Major refactor of autoinspect.
 Autoinspect is now built around a module called "profile" which provides a class-based structure for building expectation suites.
 There is no longer a default  "autoinspect_func" -- calling autoinspect requires explicitly passing the desired profiler.
-See :ref:`profile`
+See :ref:`profiling`

  * New "Compile to Docs" feature produces beautiful documentation from expectations and expectation validation reports, helping keep teams on the same page.